HydraulicRobert/NotificationAPI/README.md

 - **Security**: Improved security thanks to BCrypt hashed passwords and JWTs for authorization
 - **Maintainability**: Thanks to the usage of Java any feature can be added with ease

 The server also comes with a React based frontend in a [different](https://github.com/hydraulicRobert/NotificationAPI_Frontend) repository.
-Soon the jwt gets written into the cookies.
+Tokens saved as cookies.

 ## Manual